 the world is too full to talk about.”

 Long before I started doing photography I had a lifelong obsession with lavender fields.
-This month I finally got my ass to Provence (France) and spent a whole week running around those fields, barefoot, eating cheese and drinking—way too much—wine, taking pictures and writing poems, surrounded by nothing but silence, nature and the scent of lavender.
+This month I finally got my ass to Provence (France) and spent a whole week running around those fields eating cheese and drinking—way too much—wine, taking pictures and writing poems, surrounded by nothing but silence, nature and the scent of lavender.

-Rants aside, if you’re ever in France in the early summer I strongly suggest you to make a quick stop to this side of the country and enjoy the view and the silence.
+If you’re ever in France in the early summer I strongly suggest you to make a quick stop to this side of the country and enjoy the view and the silence.

 Here are a few tips for you!